You know that fresh out of the salon feeling? There’s nothing quite like leaving your strands in the trusted hands of a professional.

 One of the key factors to keep in mind when choosing a diffuser is that it fits onto your dryer.
-But there’s more: the longer your hair, the deeper the diffuser bowl you will need to hold your hair.
+But there’s more: the longer your hair, the deeper diffuser bowl you will need to hold your hair.
 If your hair is also thick, look for a diffuser with more openings in the bowl.
 This creates more airflow and helps hair dry faster.

 Depending on the type, these styling tools can also be used to curl hair.
-If your flat iron has a rounded or bevelled edge, you can use it to create loose waves without the need for a curling wand.
+If your flat iron has a rounded or beveled edge, you can use it to create loose waves without the need for a curling wand.

 Remember, just because your flat iron can heat up to 450 degrees, it doesn’t mean it should.
 For most people, a range between 325 and 375 degrees will do the job.
-As with any heat tool, it’s important to prep your hair avoid damage.
-Be sure to use a moisturising shampoo and conditioner, and add a leave-in conditioner or mask if your hair is on the drier side.
+As with any heat tool, it’s important to prep your hair to avoid damage.
+Be sure to use a moisturizing shampoo and conditioner, and add a leave-in conditioner or mask if your hair is on the drier side.

 Not sure which styling tools are best for your hair?
 Sometimes it’s best to talk it over with an expert.
 Find and book the best local stylists, right here on Booksy.